arnaudmeng/mstool_rshiny/README.md

 # mstool_rshiny

-This tool has been developped for the needs of mass chemists working at the [Metabolomic Core Facility](https://research.pasteur.fr/en/team/metabolomics-core-facility/) of Pasteur Institute (Paris).
+This tool has been developped & designed to offer support with chemisty and mass spectrometry calculation and visualization purposes.
-All functions and utilities embedded resulted from the collaboration of mass spectrometry expert (Kathleen Rousseau), chemist expert (Lise Boulard) and bioinformatic expert (Arnaud Meng).

-The RShiny is divided in mutliple sections.
-Each sections is dedicated to a simple and specific task.
-More description will come soon.
+It encompasses a variety of functions that should enhance the QoL of mass experts and/or chemist by offering a intuitive and efficient graphic interface dedicated to chemistry and mass spectrometry.

 > [!CAUTION]
 > This project is still under developpment.